Mickaël Biron: Career

 On 2 July 2021, Biron moved from Nancy to Oostende, and was loaned back to Nancy for one season immediately after.
 Both clubs are owned by the Pacific Media Group.

 On 16 July 2022, Biron signed a three-year contract with RWDM.

+On 8 August 2024, Biron moved on loan to OH Leuven for one season, with a mandatory buy option and 3-year contract for Biron in case OH Leuven would avoid relegation.
+A few months later, the loan deal was terminated early, with Biron moving back to RWD Molenbeek already as from 2025.
+Biron has made 11 league and 1 cup appearance for OH Leuven, but had failed to score.

+On 10 July 2025, Biron joined 1.
+FC Nürnberg in German 2.
+Bundesliga.